allegro/bigcache/README.md

 Bytes array size can grow to gigabytes without impact on performance because GC will only see single pointer to it.

+### Collisions

+BigCache does not handle collisions.
+When new item is inserted and it's hash collides with previously stored item, new item overwrites previously stored value.

 ## Bigcache vs Freecache

 Both caches provide the same core features but they reduce GC overhead in different ways.